St Michael and All Angels' Church, Occold: 19th-century restorations, Victorian era, and later

 The stained glass windows were installed in November 1995.
 They were donated by the Sturrock family, in memory of their sister Nerissa Jones, who died in November 1985.
-Designed and made by made by artist Lou Spencer, they are described by Spencer thus: "The windows were to fit in with the special atmosphere of the church, rather quiet and mysterious.....".
+Designed and made by made by the artist Lou Spencer, they are described by Spencer thus: "The windows were to fit in with the special atmosphere of the church, rather quiet and mysterious ...".